Daniel Everett (RAF officer): Pathfinder Force

 This officer, now on his second operational tour, is a brilliant captain of aircraft, possessing the greatest determination on operations and the utmost thoroughness in all matters of airmanship.
 Since being awarded the DFC he has taken part in many attacks against the enemy on widely separated targets such as Berlin, Nuremberg, the Ruhr and Army support attacks in Normandy.
 Whatever the target and whatever the task, he can be depended upon to mark and bomb with the greatest reliability.
 Flight Lieutenant Everett continues to show the keenest desire to operate against the enemy on all possible occasions and his enthusiasm and efficiency sets an example to the entire Squadron.
 In recognition of this Officer's fine record of service, he is recommended for the non-immediate award of a Bar to the Distinguished Flying Cross.

 On 14 January 1945 he had piloted an Avro Lancaster serial number "PB684", squadron codes TL-B from RAF Graveley to Merseburg – Leuna.
-Over the target area his aircraft was hit by a bomb dropped by a friendly aircraft, the rear turret was smashed and later broke away taking with it the body of the rear gunner flying officer Raymond Salvoni, DFC, who was believed to have been killed by the impact of the bomb.
+Over the target area his aircraft was hit by a bomb dropped by a friendly aircraft, the rear turret was smashed and later broke away taking with it the body of the rear gunner, flying officer Raymond Salvoni, DFC, who was believed to have been killed by the impact of the bomb.
 Everett brought the aircraft home safely.

 On 18 February 1945 Everett was recommended for the award of a Distinguished Service Order, which was later changed to a second Bar to the Distinguished Flying Cross.
+His award was published in the London Gazette for 23 March 1945:

 One night in February 1945, Squadron Leader Everett was pilot and captain of an aircraft detailed to attack Goch.
 Whilst making his first run over the target his aircraft was badly hit.
 The starboard main plane was extensively damaged and the starboard inner engine caught fire.
 Momentarily the aircraft went out of control.
 Squadron Leader Everett quickly levelled out though and feathered the propeller of the burning engine.
 The flames were then extinguished.
 Although unable to assess the full extent of the damage sustained, Squadron Leader Everett went on to make several further bombing runs over the target, which he only left after he was satisfied as to the success of the operation.
 He afterwards flew the badly damaged aircraft safely to base.
-This officer displayed a high degree of skill, courage and resolution throughout."
+This officer displayed a high degree of skill, courage and resolution throughout.

-His award was published in the London Gazette on 27 March 1945.

-Everett was promoted full flight lieutenant and appointed acting squadron leader on 25 February 1945.
+Everett was promoted to full flight lieutenant and appointed acting squadron leader on 25 February 1945.

 The total number of operations he flew was astounding: he is recorded with various totals from 99 to 120.